barsa98/Parkinsons_Cognitive_Spectrum/README.md

 Segmentation software: FreeSurfer v7.4.1

-Cortical and subcortical features were extracted from T1-weighted MRI scans
+Cortical and subcortical morphometric features were extracted from T1-weighted MRI scans

-Features were used as inputs for downstream machine learning models
+Extracted neuroanatomical features were used as inputs for downstream machine learning models

 # Machine Learning Models